Rafels/Assignment-2/Assignment2_s929574.md

 ## Problem 7
 #### Write a C++ program with a class having two private variables and one member function which will return the area of a triangle.

-The Class is initalized with two private variables *height* and *length* and two public member functions.
+The Class is initialized with two private variables *height* and *length* and two public member functions.
 The *set_values* function is used to access the private variables in the class and assign them values.
 The *triangleArea* takes the *length* and *height* multiplies them and divides them by 2, the function returns the area.
-In main, the variables are declared and the values are inputed by the user.
-The object triangle of type triangleArea i deklared and the values of the triangle are set by using the function *set_values*, the area is calculated and printed out.
+In main, the variables are declared and the values are inputted by the user.
+The object triangle of type triangleArea i declared and the values of the triangle are set by using the function *set_values*, the area is calculated and printed out.

 **The Code:**
 ```C++